WelCode99/CureusArticleFractures/README.md

 This repository contains the data and analysis code for the article titled "[ARTICLE TITLE]" submitted to the Cureus journal.

-## Description

-[INSERT HERE A BRIEF DESCRIPTION OF THE STUDY, ITS OBJECTIVES, AND METHODS.]

 ## Repository Structure